-- (1) Obligations of, or Guaranteed by Governmental Entities except for those listed under section 11 (1-5) - (a) Obligations of the United States or it's agencies and instrumentalities: - (b) Direct obligations of this state or its agencies and instrumentalities; - (c) Collateralized mortgage obligations directly issued by a federal agency or instrumentality of the United States, the underlying security for which is guaranteed by an agency or instrumentality of the United States; - (d) Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of, this state or the United States or their respective agencies and instrumentalities; - (e) Obligations of municipalities located in the State of Texas with a rating no lower than AA by Standard and Poor's or equivalent rating by Moody's Investor Services.

-(2) Certificates of Deposit
+- (1) Obligations of, or Guaranteed by Governmental Entities except for those listed under section 11 (1-5) - (a) Obligations of the United States or it's agencies and instrumentalities including the Federal Home Loan Banks; - (b) Direct obligations of this state or its agencies and instrumentalities; - (c) Collateralized mortgage obligations directly issued by a federal agency or instrumentality of the United States, the underlying security for which is guaranteed by an agency or instrumentality of the United States; - (d) Other obligations, the principal and interest of which are unconditionally guaranteed or insured by, or backed by the full faith and credit of, this state or the United States or their respective agencies and instrumentalities including obligations that are fully guaranteed or insured by the Federal Deposit Insurance Corporation or by the explicit full faith and credit of the United States; - (e) Obligations of municipalities located in the State of Texas with a rating no lower than AA by Standard and Poor's or equivalent rating by Moody's Investor Services. - (f) Bond issued, assumed, or guaranteed by the State of Israel - (g) Interest-bearing banking deposits that are guaranteed or issued by: - i.
+The Federal Deposit Insurance Corporation or its successor; or - ii.
+The National Credit Union Share Insurance Fund or its successor; and - (h) Interest-bearing banking deposits other than those described in subsection (g) if it is in compliance with 2256.009(a)8 of the Act - (2) Certificates of Deposit

-- (a) Issued by a federally insured depository that has its main office or a branch office in the State of Texas, guaranteed or insured by the Federal Deposit Insurance Corporation or its successor or the National Credit Union Share Insurance Fund or its successor and is selected from a list adopted by the City as required by section 2256.025 of the Public Funds Investment Act - (b) All collateralized deposits, in excess of the FDIC, must be collateralized as described by Section 2256.009 (a) of the Act.
-Collateral must be held by a third party and valued on a monthly basis.

-(3) Mutual Funds (Including Money Market Mutual Funds)
+- (a) Issued by a federally insured depository that has its main office or a branch office in the State of Texas, guaranteed or insured by the Federal Deposit Insurance Corporation or its successor or the National Credit Union Share Insurance Fund or its successor and is selected from a list adopted by the City as required by section 2256.025 of the Public Funds Investment Act - (b) All collateralized deposits, in excess of the FDIC, must be collateralized as described by Section 2256.009 (a) of the Act or in accordance with Chapter 2257.
+Collateral must be held by a third party and valued on a monthly basis - (3) Mutual Funds (Including Money Market Mutual Funds)